domeengine/dome/docs/modules/math.md

 ## Elegant

-The `Elegant` class supplies a useful utility for combining pairs of integers, based on ["An Elegant Pairing Method"](http://szudzik.com/ElegantPairing.pdf) by Matthew Szudzik
+The `Elegant` class supplies a useful utility for combining pairs of signed integers, based on ["An Elegant Pairing Method"](http://szudzik.com/ElegantPairing.pdf) by Matthew Szudzik
-This version also supports negative integers.

 ### Static Methods